Enrichment Activities

 Add some additional fun to your summer and afterschool meals sites by offering enrichment activities!
 Examples include providing nutrition education, physical activity opportunities, arts and crafts, and reading.
 See below for some fun, simple, and low-cost ideas.

-NEW: Olympic-Themed Enrichment Activities
+Fun Olympic-Themed Enrichment Activities

 Fruits and Vegetables